Over the next ten years 1.5 council homes are expected to be lost for every new home that is built

 If the Tories, for ideological reasons, are successful in extending Right to Buy across the social rented sector the consequences for the delivery of new affordable homes will be disastrous.

 Tom Copley is a Labour Londonwide Assembly Member and the Labour Group Housing Spokesperson.
 Follow him on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.